nicholas-long/kb/hacking/to-try-list.md

 ====================================================================================================

 # HTTP
-- everything from the everything list
+- everything from the everything list (including web server version)
 - robots.txt
 - busting
   - even if you identify CMS and version, find exposed files